 Not everyone enjoys the partaking of a good cigar during a round of golf, and on the contrary, there are the players out there who wouldn’t step foot on a course if not for the burning of their favorite brand of cigars.
-To each his own I say but for me as a fan of puffing away on the course it’s an excellent perk having a few friends that wouldn’t have it any other way.
+To each his own I say, but for me, as a fan of puffing away on the course, it’s an excellent perk having a few friends that wouldn’t have it any other way.

 The positive thing about my dilemma is I have a cigar aficionado as a friend that has exposed me to some pretty outstanding selections.
-That hasn’t helped me when it comes to picking some up for myself but I’ve gotten a decent understanding of what I like, and for me it’s flavor.
+That hasn’t helped me when it comes to picking some up for myself but I’ve gotten a somewhat good understanding of what I like, and for me it’s flavor.

 Because of my desire to enjoy a cigar and not be one of those who “must” have one even if it’s crap while playing, I was thrilled when Tryst, the company behind the Tryst Robusto E-Cigar reached out to me to see if I’d like to check out their products.

 Yup, you read that correctly, I’m talking about an electronic cigar.

 The vapor smoking craze has, in my opinion, taken over.
 Vape stores appear on almost every corner now, and just in my circle of friends, I have a handful of them who have switched from smoking tobacco to a vapor tool.. cig… uh oh hell, I have no idea what they’re called.

 You can tell my lack of knowledge on the vapor community is pretty profound, but I was intrigued to see if the “vaping” phenomenon would translate over to the enjoyment that comes from a real cigar.